I tested the 6 best AI for Salesforce coding tools in 2026: Here’s my verdict

 This is where a different kind of AI comes into play.
 A tool like eesel AI is built specifically for customer service and internal support teams.
 Instead of connecting to your code, it connects directly to your help desk (like Zendesk or Freshdesk) and all your knowledge sources.

 The real difference is how it learns. eesel AI is self-serve and can be running in just a few minutes.
 It automatically learns from your team's past tickets to understand your business and reply with the right tone.
 Best of all, you can safely simulate its performance on thousands of your historical tickets to see exactly how it will perform before you turn it on for a single customer.
+One team, Gridwise, saw it resolve 73% of their tier-1 requests in the first month.
 It gives you complete confidence from day one.
+Try eesel free.

 The verdict on AI for Salesforce coding

-We’re finally at a point where AI for Salesforce development is genuinely useful.
-We've moved past gimmicky chatbots to specialized tools that can actually help us get work done faster and better.
+We’re finally at a point where AI for Salesforce development is actually useful.
+We've moved past gimmicky chatbots to specialized tools that can really help us get work done faster and better.

 But as you start giving your developers these new capabilities, don't forget about your support and service teams.
 The right AI can give a real boost to every department that uses Salesforce, not just the ones writing the code.